leonmak/book-modern-java-in-action/contents/5_enhanced_java_concurrency/15_concepts_behind_completable_future_and_reactive_programming/README.md

 2. Synchronous and asynchronous APIs
 3. The box-and-channel model
 4. CompletableFuture and combinators for concurrency
-5. Reactive systems vs reactive programming
+5. Publish-subscribe and reactive programming
 6. Road map
 7. Summary